 Have you ever considered closing your agency because you feel like you’re failing?
+Have you hit the point where it seems closing business is your only option?
 Cash flow problems, employee issues, bad clients… the struggle is real!
 You don’t have to throw in the towel.
-Just check out what this agency owner did to turn things around to become profitable and happy again.
+Just check out what this agency owner did to turn things around from potentially closing business to become profitable and happy again.

 In this episode, we’ll cover:

 - How an agency might go from good to bad.

 - 6 Steps to turning around a struggling agency.

 One regret from an agency owner.
 Our guest today is Jack Jostes, President and CEO of Ramblin Jackson, the SEO agency he started in 2009.
 In his video “The Good, The Bad and The Ugly” he talks about his eight year journey as an agency owner and the valuable lessons he learned in order to go from almost closing business to thriving.
 Jack’s on the show to talk about the steps he took to turn around his agency so he and his team could enjoy it again.

 How Does an Agency Go from Good to Bad?

 Like many entrepreneurs, Jack fell into the business by accident.
 He was working in sales and started to learn SEO as a trade from someone in the business.
 He decided to start a digital agency to marry those two skills but he admits he had no idea what he was getting into.

 At first, things were great and it was super fun taking on new clients, challenging new project and hiring contractors to help with all the new work.
 After a couple years, though, he decided to bring on a partner with 20 years experience in the agency business.
 It turned out to be a great decision because they grew 50% for several years after forming the partnership.